matwilso/matwilso.github.io/_posts/learned-sims.md

 **Accuracy.** Simulators are useful to the extent they accurately model the world.
 I think dedicated effort, somewhat independent of task, is likely to pay off in the the long run---given the large challenge of learning good models.

-Ultimately, though, learned simulators will go far beyond traditional simulators and this is where prospects become interesting:
+Ultimately, though, learned simulators will go far beyond traditional simulators:

 **Grounding.** A learned simulator will be much easier to work with and interface with.
 Instead of defining XML files to specify all the details and possible things you want to vary over, you could naturally “prompt” the model to simulate what you want.
 It could absorb videos, still images, text, sound, technical drawings, robot specifications, meshes---any modality that you could encode with a neural network---and spit out a simulator description.
 You could film a quick video of your scene, with some robot specifications, command data and proprioception, and get out a calibrated and general simulation of the scene and the robot.